Italian Subjunctive (Part 3): Speak Italian!

 - Sentences that begin with adjectives or pronouns that include the idea of nothing or only in a description of a person, place, or thing: niente che, nulla che (nothing that), nessuno che (nobody that), l’unico, il solo, a che (the only one that).

 As usual, there is a summary table at the end of each descriptive section that shows how to use these additional groups that take the subjunctive mood in Italian.
 The present tense phrases are in the first two columns and the past tense phrases in the last two columns.
-Notice that the imperfetto form of the past tense is given in our table.
+Notice that the imperfetto form of the past tense is given in our table for brevity, but the passato prossimo form of the past tense can also be used, depending on the situation.
+Use of the past tense forms will be the topic of later blogs.

 Points to remember about the subjunctive mood:

-In Italian, the introductory phrases usually end with a linking word, also known as a conjunction, which will be che.
+In Italian, the introductory phrases are usually followed by a “linking word,” which in turn introduces the phrase that follows.
+This “linking word” is also known as a conjunction, and is the word che.
 In this situation, che means that.
-We now see from Group 9 that some words or phrases already have -ché or che as an integral part of them.
+We now see from Group 9 that some words or phrases already have -ché or che integrated into the word itself.
 In these cases, che is not repeated.
 The clause that follows our introductory phrase will then describe what the uncertainty is about.

 *When the speaker in the introductory phrase will carry out the action in the phrase to follow, Italian will use the following construction to link the phrases for credere, pensare, and sperare : di + infinitive verb.
 Example: Penso di andare a Roma domani. = I think I will go to Rome tomorrow.
 (Use pensare a when thinking ABOUT something or someone.)